 As clinical duties often require students to work on weekends, explicit policies for consecutive days must be clear.
 Otherwise, the daily and weekly maximum hours could theoretically be applied seven days a week to a maximum of 10-12 hours a day without breaking any recommendations.
-Additionally, as most schools follow a block rotation every month, it is possible that students can be scheduled for up to four weekends in a row if there is insufficient communication between clinical departments.
+Additionally, if schools follow month-long block rotations with two weekends of call per block, it is possible that students can be scheduled for up to four weekends in a row if there is insufficient communication between clinical departments.
 While RDoC did not discuss consecutive days worked in their 2012 position paper, the FMRQ limits Quebec residents to up to 19 days consecutively (two full weekends).